-To avoid this, before any new debt or credit is sought, a director must be able to be sure there are reasonable grounds to believe the company is solvent and able to pay its debts when they become due for payment.
+To avoid this, before any new debt or credit is sought, a director must be sure there are reasonable grounds to believe the company is solvent and able to pay its debts as and when they become due for payment.
 A director can only do this by reference to the financial records, assuming they have been maintained.

 Directors other Duties Under the Corporations Act